K-means for Evolving Data Streams: Experiments

-\paragraph{Measurements.} We have measured the quality of the solutions obtained by different procedures in terms of the S$K$M and surrogate error function.
-In order to have comparable scores for different datasets, the obtained scores (error values) on initialization and convergence are normalized.
+\paragraph{Measurements} We have measured the quality of the solutions obtained by different procedures in terms of the S$K$M and approximated error function.
+In order to have comparable scores for different datasets, the obtained scores (error values) on initialization and convergence errors are normalized.
 For each new batch, the score $E_M$ obtained with algorithm $M \in \mathcal{M}$ is normalized with respect to the minimum over every algorithm $\mathcal{M}$ as $\hat{E}_M=(E_M-\underset{M'\in\mathcal{M}}{\min}E_{M'})/\underset{M'\in\mathcal{M}}{\min}E_{M'}$.
-Using normalized scores allows us to summarize the results obtained for different algorithms with all the data sets in a single plot, reducing dramatically the number of figures needed to display results.
-In addition to the S$K$M and the surrogate error function, we have measured the number of distances computed on Lloyd's algorithm and initialization.
+Using normalized scores allows to summarize the results obtained for different algorithms with all the data sets in a single plot, reducing dramatically the number of figures needed to display the results.
+The computational load of the methods considered in our experimental setting is dominated by the number of distance computations.
+Therefore, as it is common practice in $K$-means problem related articles \cite{kmc2,Capo1}, we use the number of distances computed to measure their computational performance.
 The computed distances $D_M$ were also normalized, but we simply divide by the minimum $\hat{D}_M=D_M/\underset{M'\in\mathcal{M}}{\min}D_{M'}$.
 This way, in the figures of Section \ref{sec:resultstime} what will be shown is how many times more distances have been computed compared to the fastest one.
-The number of iterations of Lloyd's algorithm and the elapsed time were also measured, these were attached in \supl \ref{app:res}.